glimpse-project/glimpse-training-data/README.md

 ./glimpse-generator.py --help
 ```

-Here it's good to understand that `mocap/index.json` is an index of all the
+Here it's good to understand that `mocap/index-cpu.json` is an index of all the
-different `.bvh` mocap files under the `mocap/` directory.
+different CMU `.bvh` mocap files under the `mocap/` directory.
 The file lets us
-blacklist certain files, tag files for filtering or specify overrides for
+blacklist certain files, tag files for filtering or specify overrides for how
-how they should be handled when rendering.
+they should be handled when rendering.

 Before the `glimpse_data_generator` addon can be used to render, it requires
 there to be some number of pre-loaded motion capture animations.
 We pre-load